ewhuang/simons_mouse/README.txt

 gene_a  gene_b  edge_weight
 The edges are not repeated.

+We can run everything at once and ignore steps 4-12. python full_pipeline.py data_type objective_function run_num

 _________________ADDING GO NODES AND FORMATTING FOR CLUSTERING__________________
 4. Create 4 files overall, a network and real network each for a network with and without GO labels.